GabeBruen/PDF_Comparison_Tool/README.md

-Here's an improved version of your README with the suggested changes incorporated:

----

 # PDF_Comparison_Tool

 PDF_Comparison_Tool is a Python tool for comparing PDFs.
 It converts the first page of each PDF into an image, adds a red border for visual clarity, computes the differences between a known good PDF and a new version, and generates a combined image showing the two originals alongside their differences.